-- Lecture, four hours.
+- Lecture, four units.
 Survey of selective language structures through their occurrence within contemporary cultural and societal topics within thematic, content-based English language learning environment.
 P/NP or letter grading.

 - Students who take this course are interested in surveying language structures as they emerge through contemporary cultural and societal topics.
 Topics may include gender, sexuality, politics, humor, intercultural communication, media, environmental issues, local/regional identity, etc. This class focuses on developing students’ oral and written ability to use language within authentic contexts through meaningful discussions and assignments.

-- Lecture, four hours.
+- Lecture, four units.
 Review of form and use of common grammatical structures found in written and spoken American English discourse.
-Analysis of stylistic function of certain structures and practice in developing self-editing strategies.
+Analysis of the stylistic function of certain structures and practice in developing self-editing strategies.
 P/NP or letter grading.

 - Students who take this course want to gain higher proficiency in their structural command of English.
 They want to ensure that others fully understand the meaning they wish to convey, be it through written or spoken messages.
 They know how difficult grammar can be, but are determined to crack the code so that it is more readily accessible to them.
 For these students, the chief objective is a general refinement of form and meaning.

-- Lecture, four hours.
-Specialized topics in English as second language or English for academic purposes.
-Emphasis varies according to topics covered and/or audience to whom course is directed.
+- Lecture, four units.
+Specialized topics in English as a second language or English for academic purposes.
+Emphasis varies according to topics covered and/or audience to whom the course is directed.
 May be repeated for credit with topic change.
 Offered in summer only.
 P/NP (undergraduates), S/U (graduates), or letter grading.